k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: cursed wands of invisibility cannot revert intrinsic invisibility
 - Update various hints files (clang, hints for github workflow)
+- Fix: 'Your body rises from the dead as a human zombie...' as an illithid